p-north/FluxenDB-Real-Time-Key-Value-Store/README.md

 ### Common Commands

 - **PING**
     *Use case:* Before embarking on any data operation.
-Client can send a 'PING' to ensure that the redis server is alive and responsive-like knocking on a door before entering.
+Client can send a 'PING' to ensure that the server is alive and responsive-like knocking on a door before entering.

 - **ECHO**
     *Use case:* A debugging too or simple utility to test network connectivity by having the server repeat sent message.